Can I Send Large Files via Gmail?

 Compress Large Files to Send through Gmail

 Step 1.
-Open file explorer on your computer and choose the files or a folder that you want to send via Gmail.
+Open File Explorer on your computer and choose the files or a folder that you want to send via Gmail.

 Step 2.
 Right-click and click Send to > Compressed (zipped) folder in the pop-up menu.

 Step 3.
 Compose an email in Gmail and click “Add attachment” below.
+Then you can send large files and folders as a zip folder through Gmail successfully.

 Add Attachment to Gmail